-- The date, as determined by BHDI, that the student provided official notification to the institution, in writing or orally (a signed confirmation will be requested), of his or her intent to withdraw. - The date, as determined by BHDI, that the student began the withdrawal process prescribed by BHDI. - If the student ceases attendance without providing official notification to BHDI of his or her withdrawal, the mid-point of the payment period.
+- The date, as determined by BHDI, that the student provided official notification to the institution, in writing or orally (a signed confirmation will be requested), of his or her intent to withdraw). - The date, as determined by BHDI, that the student began the withdrawal process prescribed by BHDI. - If the student ceases attendance without providing official notification to BHDI of his or her withdrawal, the mid-point of the payment period.

-- If BHDI determines that a student did not begin the institution's withdrawal process or otherwise provide official notification (including notice from an individual acting on the student's behalf) to BHDI of his or her intent to withdraw because of illness, accident, arievous personal loss, or other such circumstances beyond the student's control, the date that BHDI determines is related to that circumstance; - If a student does not return from an approved leave of absence, the estimated date of return on the LOA request. - If a student takes an unapproved leave of absence, the date that the student began the leave of absence. - If a student both begins the withdrawal process prescribed by BHDI and otherwise provides official notification of his or her intent to withdraw, the student's withdrawal date is the earlier date unless a later date is determined as followed: - o The date a student's last date of attendance at an academically-related activity provided that BHDI documents that the activity is academically related and documents the student's attendance at the activity.
+- If BHDI determines that a student did not begin the institution's withdrawal process or otherwise provide official notification (including notice from an individual acting on the student's behalf) to BHDI of his or her intent to withdraw because of illness, accident, arievous personal loss, or other such circumstances beyond the student's control, the date that BHDI determines is related to that circumstance; - If a student does not return from an approved leave of absence, the estimated date of return on the LOA request. - If a student takes an unapproved leave of absence and do not return after the ULOA, not to exceed 180 days from the date of the first day of the term following the last term of known attendance, the date that the student began the unauthorized leave of absence. - If a student both begins the withdrawal process prescribed by BHDI and otherwise provides official notification of his or her intent to withdraw, the student's withdrawal date is the earlier date unless a later date is determined as followed: - o The date a student's last date of attendance at an academically-related activity provided that BHDI documents that the activity is academically related and documents the student's attendance at the activity.
 An "academically-related activity" includes, but is not limited to, an exam, a tutorial, computerassisted instruction, academic counseling, academic advisement, turning in a class assignment or attending a study group that is assigned by BHDI. - If a student rescinds his or her official notification to withdraw by filing a written statement that he or she is continuing to participate in academically-related activities and intends to complete the payment period or period of enrollment and the student subsequently ceases to attend BHDI prior to the end of the payment period or period of enrollment, the student's rescission is negated and the withdrawal date is the student's original date, unless a later date is determined (last date of attendance at an academically-related activity).

 Student Signature:

-•
+-

 Reaistrar Sianature: Date: